Guarantees and warranties

 What is a guarantee?

 Under the Consumer Rights Act 2015, a guarantee is an agreement given by a trader to a consumer, without any extra charge, to repair, replace or refund goods that do not meet the specifications set out in the guarantee.
-A guarantee is usually issued by the manufacturer of goods or by a trader that provides goods as part of a service - replacement windows, for instance.
-Generally, a guarantee provider undertakes to carry out free repairs, for a set period of time, for problems that can be attributed to manufacturing defects.
+A guarantee is usually issued by the manufacturer of goods or by a trader that provides goods as part of a service; replacement windows, for instance.
+Generally, a guarantee provider undertakes to carry out free repairs, for a set period of time, for problems caused by manufacturing defects.
+In most circumstances, you are required to register the guarantee online or complete and return a registration card.
+Registering a guarantee means that you can be easily contacted if the product is recalled or a safety alert is issued.

 An insurance-backed guarantee provides the consumer with protection where the trader who provided the goods or service under guarantee ceases to trade and can no longer fulfil their obligations under the guarantee.
 The insurance company underwrites the terms of the guarantee for the remainder of the guarantee period.